khalid8899/cypressAutomation_test/README.md

 # cypressAutomation_test
+ prerequisite:Download Node (https://nodejs.org/en/download/) (.msi file 64bit)

+ 1)set NODE_HOME Environment  variable.
+Go to Advanced system setting ->Environment variables Click on new under system variables and set variable name as "NODE_HOME" and value to "C:\Program Files\nodejs" click on ok

+ 2)Downoad VS Code

+ 3)Extract the project from git and open in vs code

+ 4)Open terminal in vs code and go to path -> C:\CypressAutomation and run the following command npm install cypress --save-dev

- 1)Do npm install to install node module libraries 2)Run this command in terminal ./node_modules/.bin/cypress open
+ 5)Run this command in terminal ./node_modules/.bin/cypress open

- 3)Cypress will open and click on Test1insider.js file inside TestCase_Insider folder Browser will launch and execution will start.On left hand side all steps details will be displayed(my first test) and on right hand side actual execution will start.
+ 6)Cypress will open and click on Test1insider.js file inside TestCase_Insider folder Browser will launch and execution will start.On left hand side all steps details will be displayed(my first test) and on right hand side actual execution will start.